aeternity/tutorials/naming-workflow-in-javascript-sdk.md

 # TUTORIAL: How to Register and Update a Name with the SDK in Javascript

-This tutorial explains how to use the æternity javascript SDK to register and update a name using the æternity naming system (AENS).
+This tutorial explains how to use the æternity Javascript SDK to register and update a name using the æternity naming system (AENS).

 In the current state the æternity protocol allows for names to end in ".chain", later in development more namespaces may be added.
 This tutorial should be run on the live æternity network, registering persistent names, but the ".chain" limitation applies.